JakeWharton/jakewharton.com/_posts/2025-05-07-fan-in-to-a-single-required-github-action.md

 Job grouping makes it easier to conditionally enable or disable multiple steps.
 Each time you add a new job, however, you have to mark it as required in branch protection to prevent failing PRs from accidentally merging.

-Being a clever person, you might create a single final job which lists all the other jobs as required, and then mark that as a single required job.
+Being a clever person, you might create a final job which lists all the other jobs as required, and then mark that as the single required job.

 ```yaml
 jobs: